Discover/Uniqlo API

 Does Uniqlo offer an official public developer API?+

-Uniqlo does not publish a public developer API or API documentation for third-party access to its product catalog.
-This Parse API provides structured access to the Uniqlo US store data.
+Uniqlo does not publish an official public developer API or API documentation for third-party access to its product catalog.

-What does `get_product_details` return beyond what `search_products` provides?+
+What does `get_product_details` return that `list_products` does not?+

-Does the API cover Uniqlo stores outside the US, such as the UK, Japan, or EU regions?+
+Does this API cover Uniqlo stores outside the United States?+

-Not currently.
-The API covers only the Uniqlo US store at uniqlo.com/us/en, so prices are in USD and product availability reflects the US catalog.
-You can fork this API on Parse and revise it to target other regional Uniqlo storefronts.
+The API covers only the US storefront at uniqlo.com/us/en, with prices returned in USD.
+Other regional storefronts (Japan, UK, EU, etc.) are not currently included.
+You can fork this API on Parse and revise it to target a different regional Uniqlo domain.

 Related APIs in EcommerceSee all →